Last Updated on

 Smack in the center of Jaipur city, the Hawa Mahal is quite popularly described as a bee-hive structure.
-Its pink and rose-colored stone makes the whole structure so impressive and gorgeous.
-At the first sight of it, a heritage buff like me, just stopped walking and skipped not one – but many heart beats.
-What is amazing is that my hubby, who is the quiet types and does not really click too many snaps, actually gasped and many attempts to capture it all through his lens.
+Its pink and rose-colored stone is what makes the whole structure so impressive and gorgeous.
+I recall how at the first sight of it, a heritage buff like me just stopped walking and skipped not one – but many heartbeats.
+What might astonish you is that this palace of winds (the meaning of Hawa Mahal) was never a residential palace!
+However, it has plenty of rooms.

 If you think the sole purpose with which this palace was built, was to have some wind circulation.
 Ha!
 How happy I would be to inform you that isn’t the case! 😉

 It has been several decades since the Kachhwaha family moved their powerhouse from Amer Fort to the present Jaipur City Palace.
 The rule had passed on from the founder of City Palace – Maharaja Sawai Jai Singh, to his grandson – Maharaja Sawai Pratap Singh.
 The grandson happened to have seen another lovely palace called the Khetri Mahal in the Shekhawati region of Rajasthan.
 He was so inspired by it, that he decided to create his own version of that palace.
 And thus, he built the present-day Hawa Mahal Jaipur.

 However, as mentioned earlier, he did not build the Palace of Winds to stay.
 The primary reason for this elaborate structure was to give the royal ladies a space to enjoy the city processions without being seen.
 A screen to hide them and let them observe Purdah.
 The Hawa Mahal Jaipur was not a place for them to stay, but merely, have some fun and festivals.